CALCRIM No. 580. Involuntary Manslaughter: Lesser Included Offense (Pen. Code, § 192(b))

 life that his or her actions created and consciously disregarded that risk.

-and awareness that the person is endangering the life of another, and
+awareness that the person is endangering the life of another, and done in

-done in conscious disregard of that risk, is voluntary manslaughter or
+conscious disregard of that risk, is voluntary manslaughter or murder.

-murder.
-An unlawful killing resulting from a willful act committed
+An unlawful killing resulting from a willful act committed without intent

-without intent to kill and without conscious disregard of the risk to
+to kill and without conscious disregard of the risk to human life is

 The defendant committed involuntary manslaughter if: